MewsSystems/gitbook-connector-api/.github/PULL_REQUEST_TEMPLATE.md

 #### Check during review

 - [ ] The changelog and potentially a deprecation entries are in place.
+  - [ ] The changelog timestamp is date of merge to develop.
 - [ ] JSON example extended.
   - [ ] New properties are added to the correct place in the JSON.
 - [ ] New properties in the table are added to the correct place.